5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 	- Adjust the `config.plist` to your needs as explained on my repo.
 	- Generate SMBIOS date for `MacBookPro10,1` (Core i7) or `MacBookPro10,2` (Core i5)
 	- Change `csr-active-config` to: `03080000` (a must to install the Intel HD4000 Drivers)
-- Safe config and reboot (you can skip this if Kernel Patches were enabled already!)
+- Save config and reboot (you can skip this if Kernel Patches were enabled already!)
 - Download macOS Monterey via App Store, System Updates or the OCLP App
 - Run the "Install macOS Monterey" App
 - There will be a few reboots